 Monday, August 4, 2014 9:15 AM

-UPDATE: Great News -- The Publisher Center is now available in all 21 countries where Google News is available in English.
+UPDATE: The Publisher Center is now available for publishers in France, Italy, Germany and Spain as well as in all 21 countries where a Google News edition is available in English.
+(October 27 2014)

 If you are a news publisher, your website has probably evolved and changed over time.
 Until now, when you made changes to the structure of your site, we might not have discovered them unless you told us.
 And that meant they might not have shown up in Google News, which in turn could have resulted in readers not seeing your great content.
 To prevent this from happening, we are letting you make changes to our record of your news site using the just-launched Google News Publisher Center.

 With the Publisher Center, you can benefit from better discovery and classification of your content and you can directly make the following changes:

 - Update your news site details, including changing your site name and labeling your publication with any relevant source labels (e.g., “Blog”, “Satire” or “Opinion”)